coveo/CoveoTerraformModules/README.md

 ### mysql_schema_configuration

-This module is not deprecated.
+This module is now deprecated.
 It is only available for backward compatibility.

 ### rds_database_cluster